ONLY THE BEST DRIVE MAROON

-If you’ve just received your Class A CDL or could use more experience on the road, Maverick Transportation student driving opportunities provide the training you need to become a top earning professional driver.
-Our innovative student program offers paid hands-on training in flatbed, glass, and temperature controlled divisions.
+If you’ve just received your Class A CDL or could use more experience on the road, Maverick Transportation student driving opportunities provide the training you need to become a top-earning professional driver.
+Our innovative student program offers paid hands-on training in flatbed, glass, and temperature control divisions.
 You’ll work with the best instructors and the safest equipment in the industry to get your new career in gear!

 No other student program in the industry comes close to the pay package we offer.